microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 # Resources in YAML

-Any source that is consumed as part of your pipeline is a resource.
+Any external service that is consumed as part of your pipeline is a resource.

+An example of a resource can be another CI/CD pipeline (say Azure pipelines, Jenkins etc.) that produces artifacts, code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub etc.) and package feeds (Azure artifact feed, Artifactor etc.).

+## Why resources?

+Resources provide you the full traceablity of the services consumed in your pipeline including branches, versions, tags, associated commits and work-items.
+Resources are defined at one place and can be consumed anywher in your pipeline.

 Resources in YAML represent sources of types pipelines, repositories, containers and packages.

-An example of a resource can be resources published by another CI/CD pipeline (say Azure pipelines, Jenkins etc.), code repositories (GitHub), container registry (ACR, Docker hub etc.) and package feeds (Azure artifact feed, Artifactor etc.).

-## Why resources?

-Resources enable you to define the sources at one place and consume anywhere in your pipeline.
-Resources provide you the full traceablity of the sources consumed in your pipeline including branches, versions, tags, associated commits and work-items.

 ### Schema